 Signature programs for enriched, healthy living.

 Respecting your legacy is the core of Valeo™.
-We believe that a life can continue to be fulfilling and engaging for individuals with memory impairments such as Alzheimer’s or dementia.
+We believe that life can continue to be fulfilling and engaging for individuals with memory impairments such as Alzheimer’s or dementia.
 Our signature memory care programs respect your intellect and experiences, tapping into your past to call upon and preserve your memories — not only for you, but for your entire family.
 From there, our team develops personalized programming around your specific abilities and interests.

 Some of our Valeo Signature Programs include:

 Art and music draw you away from daily concerns and take you on a journey of self-expression, while helping you relive fond memories.
 Neurological research also shows that creating art and listening to music can improve cognitive function, helping the brain actively compensate for changes in function that are often associated with aging and memory impairments.
 Art also helps you relax, reduces anxiety, provides socialization and fosters a strong sense of identity.
 In this memory care program, that capitalizes on the therapeutic benefits of art, you’ll enjoy painting, drawing and sculpture and will both listen to and play music.